PeterSYoo/doodlezilla-nextjs-tailwind/README.md

 - Designed and implemented a responsive web application for both mobile and desktop devices.
 - Implemented secure server-side routing to protect user access and redirect as needed.
-  Offered a light/dark theme toggle for user customization.
+- Offered a light/dark theme toggle.
 - Utilized Cloudinary to host and manage all images (doodles).
 - Incorporated pagination and infinite scroll on the feed to optimize performance and user experience.
 - Sorted the feed by the most recent doodles and the comments in each doodle by the most recent comment.
 - Enabled real-time updates for likes and comments in the feed and profiles through React Query refetching after mutation events.
-- Validated user input using React Hook Forms and Yup.
+- Validated user input using React Hook Form and Yup.
 - Created MongoDB schemas and REST API routes for CRUD operations using Mongoose.
 - Used React Query to fetch data from the API routes and cache it in the browser's memory.